JordMil064/List-App/README.md

 # List-App
-App to hold different items
+A simple app to hold different items